Identification: Rank and Order Conditions

 simultaneous equation model

 In this model, the first equation is the demand function, the second is the supply function and the third equation represents the equilibrium.
-We have 3 equations and 3 endogenous variables in the model.
+Hence, we have 3 equations and 3 endogenous variables in the model.

 However, both the equations of demand and supply function are identical.
 In practice, the quantity supplied at any time is the same as the quantity demanded.
 This is because we always have the data on the quantity bought of a commodity at a given price, which shows the equilibrium of demand and supply.
 In other words, our sample observations show the quantity demanded and quantity supplied simultaneously, at a given price.